TD Bank Group Newsroom

 TD Bank Group Management Proxy Circular Now Available

-The management proxy circular contains information for shareholders regarding TD's annual meeting, including exercising voting rights on the election of TD's Board of Directors, the appointment of the auditor, a by-law amendment, and shareholder proposals.
+The management proxy circular contains information for shareholders regarding TD's annual meeting, including exercising voting rights on the election of TD's Board of Directors, the appointment of TD's auditor, and shareholder proposals.
 It also includes information regarding a non-binding, advisory vote by shareholders on TD's approach to executive compensation disclosed in the circular.
-The meeting will be held on April 3, 2014, at the Hyatt Regency in Calgary.
+The meeting will be held on March 26, 2015, at the Metro Toronto Convention Centre in Toronto.

-The circular also contains, among other items, detailed descriptions of TD's approach to executive compensation, including the 2013 compensation of Ed Clark, Group President and Chief Executive Officer, TD until his retirement on October 31, 2014, the last day of TD's 2014 fiscal year.
+The circular also contains, among other items, a detailed description of TD's approach to executive compensation, including the fiscal 2014 compensation of Ed Clark, Group President and Chief Executive Officer, TD until his retirement on October 31, 2014, the last day of TD's 2014 fiscal year.
 TD welcomed Bharat Masrani to the role of Group President and Chief Executive Officer on November 1, 2014.

-The Board, on a recommendation from its Human Resources Committee, set Mr. Clark's total direct compensation for 2013 at $10.3 million, a 4 per cent decrease from 2012.
+The Board, on a recommendation from its Human Resources Committee, set Mr. Clark's total direct compensation for fiscal 2014 at $11.3 million, a 10% increase from 2013.
 In making this decision, the committee considered a number of factors, including TD's performance against financial and non-financial objectives as well as performance relative to peer organizations.